Sex and Ethnic Differences in Outcomes for Patients With SIHD

 - Norris CM, Ghali WA, Galbraith PD, et al. Women with coronary artery disease report worse health-related quality of life outcomes compared to men.
 Health Qual Life Outcomes 2004;2:21.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Lipid Metabolism, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension, Chronic Angina
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension, Chronic Angina

 Keywords: Angina Pectoris, Blood Pressure, Coronary Angiography, Coronary Artery Disease, Dyslipidemias, Early Diagnosis, Health Care Costs, Heart Failure, Hospital Mortality, Hypertension, Inpatients, Life Style, Lipoproteins, HDL, Lipoproteins, LDL, Magnetic Resonance Imaging, Microcirculation, Myocardial Infarction, Myocardial Ischemia, Nausea, Physical Exertion, Positron-Emission Tomography, Postmenopause, Prevalence, Risk Factors, Angina, Stable